Free cookie consent management tool by TermsFeed How to find your next interim role | Tile Hill

 staff photo

 Covid has had a huge impact on the interim industry.
 As reported in the 2021 IIM Survey, 44% of interim managers have found finding a new assignment the biggest challenge.
-To help, we thought we would pull together some basic advice that will help in your search for the next interim role.
+To help, we thought we would pull together some basic advice that will help in your search for the next interim role in a challenging market.
 For many, you will already be doing these things, but we hope it will prove useful for those who are new to the interim market, or those who are used to one contract organically leading to the next.

 Network, network, network!